GamesCreed

 One other thing to focus on the Bloodhound is the boss fights that we can encounter during our gameplay sessions.
 Of course, there is a huge build-up before the bosses appear, but the lack of start/end level marks makes it a tad hard to expect an incoming boss.
 Bloodhound sadly does not have an actual end-level screen nor an indication that the player has passed to the next level successfully.

-The only way to kind of guess we are on the next level is the change of scenery from, let’s say an industrial area to a broken bridge or a spike in difficulty.
-Bosses themselves usually only require good positioning and lots of shooting, but sometimes there are bosses who are completely defensive against all bullet types.
+The only way to kind of guess we are on the next level is the change of scenery from, let’s say, an industrial area to a broken bridge or a spike in difficulty.
+Bosses themselves usually only require good positioning and lots of shooting, but sometimes some bosses are completely defensive against all bullet types.
 The game doesn’t tell you this, but there are some environmental hazards that you must lure the boss into so you can do extra damage.
-It is usually not apparent in a few tries, but soon it clicks in your head on what there needs to be done.
+It is usually not apparent in a few tries, but soon it clicks in your head what needs to be done.

 Bloodhound, PC, Review, Gamescreed

 There are some other nitpicks we had during our gameplay, such as UI being very hard to navigate, HUD being all over the place, glitches that make the game unplayable, unoptimized graphics, questionable level design, and so forth.
-The only enjoyable part I had was the fact that the code for the crossbow was a bit janky, and they employed the “pinning-the-enemy-to-the-wall” niche for the arrows the crossbow use.
-The problem was, no matter how the enemy is away from the wall, it would still get attached to the wall with a very slow projectile dragging the corpse to the wall.
+The only enjoyable part I had was the fact that the code for the crossbow was a bit janky, and they employed the “pinning-the-enemy-to-the-wall” niche for the arrows the crossbow uses.
+The problem was, no matter how far the enemy was from the wall, it would still get attached to the wall with a very slow projectile, dragging the corpse to the wall.
 It created very funny scenery with ragdolls swinging around, making it very fun to watch.

 2.5